Ellen M. Stone

-Ellen M. Stone (1846–1927) was an American Protestant missionary, teacher, and author, stationed in Bulgaria and Macedonia, Turkey.
+Ellen M. Stone (1846–1927) was an American Protestant missionary, teacher, and author.
+She was stationed in Bulgaria and Macedonia, then part of the Ottoman Empire.
 Kidnapped in the course of her work, the incident was described as "America's First Modern Hostage Crisis".
 The circumstances in connection with her capture by brigands, September 3, 1901, on a mountain road in Macedonia, and her subsequent detention by them for nearly six months, pending the payment of her ransom, were given wide newspaper publicity.
 Her narration of these events was published in McClure's, May–October, 1902.

 Early life and education

 Ellen Maria Stone was born in Roxbury, Boston, Massachusetts, July 24, 1846.
 Her parents were Benjamin F. and Lucy (Waterman) Stone.
 Stone was of New England ancestry on both sides.

 On her father's side, Ellen descended from Gregory Stone, who, with his wife Lydia, came from Suffolk, England, about 1636, and settled in Cambridge, Massachusetts.
 His brother Simon had preceded him to the U.S., settling in Watertown, Massachusetts.
 Gregory Stone was a member of the Colonial Legion, and his name appears in volume one of the Provincial Records.

 Stone's great-grandfather on the paternal side, Eliphalet Stone, of Marlborough, New Hampshire.
 He served in the Revolutionary War.
 His son Shubael, Ellen's grandfather, enlisted in the same regiment toward the close of the war.
 The latter also served in the War of 1812, as captain of a company which he recruited.
 The wife of Shubael Stone was Polly Rogers, of an old New England family.
 Miss Stone also descended, through her maternal grandmother, Lucy Waterman Barker, from the Pilgrim, Captain Myles Standish.

 Benjamin Franklin Stone, father of Miss Stone, was connected with the militia of New Hampshire and Massachusetts, being a member of the Norfolk Guard, afterward known as the Roxbury City Guard, during his residence in that town.

 Upon the outbreak of the Civil War, Ellen's two eldest brothers enlisted, and served three years each, the eldest, George Franklin, in the Army of the Potomac, and the second, Edwin Cornelius, in the navy.
 The father enlisted in Company K, Forty-third Massachusetts Infantry, and saw service at Newbern and Little Washington, North Carolina.
 The father and his two sons returned home upon the end of their term of service, uninjured.

 Stone was educated in the elementary branches at Shurtleff Grammar School, in Roxbury schools, and after 1860, in the grammar and high schools of Chelsea, Massachusetts.
 As a school-girl, Stone was a leader.